SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 New Castle

 Enters fort Dec.
-14; Note: Son of the former town minister; A sea captain.
+14; Note: Son of the former New Castle town minister; A sea captain.

 B. Rowell Dep.
 I; S. Rowell Dep.